sensinglab/monicrowd/README.md

 # MoniCrowd Hub
-This repository contains the software of a Wi-Fi Crowd Sensor
+This is the hub for the MoniCrowd repositories